-Loan loss provisions have affected the bank's net profitability in 2008 and 2009, increasing from NOK65 million to NOK82 million.
-The year-onyear increase is even more substantial when adjusting for a NOK35 million provision related to the guarantee provided to Eksportfinans that was booked in 2008 and largely reversed in 2009.
+Most of the improvement in Sparebanken Møre's net profitability in 2010 stemmed from a reduction in loan loss provisions (NOK31 million vs. NOK82 million in 2009).
+The year-on-year decrease is even more substantial when adjusting for a NOK35 million provision related to the guarantee provided to Eksportfinans that was booked in 2008 and largely reversed in 2009.

-The score for profitability is C with a weakening trend, mainly reflecting our expectations that growth in net interest income is uncertain as lending growth is to remain contained.
-Although we note a significant overall improvement in profits in the last couple of quarters, much of it can be attributed to one-off effects.
+The score for profitability is C with a weakening trend, mainly reflecting our expectations that further growth in net interest income is uncertain.
+Additionally, while we note a some improvement in profits, a significant part of them stem from valuation changes financial instruments, which are typically more volatile sources of earnings.

-Factor 6:
+Factor 6: Liquidity

-Liquidity:

-Sparebanken Møre's liquidity is underpinned by a strong deposit base, which accounts for almost 60% of its total funding, and retail deposits that represent more than half of total deposits.
+Sparebanken Møre's liquidity is underpinned by a strong deposit base, which accounts for around 60% of its total funding, and retail deposits that represent more than half of total deposits.

-At YE 2009 the deposit-to-gross loan ratio was 60%, meaning the bank is reliant on market funding, most of which comes from the domestic market.
-The maturity profile of the bank's debt is relatively diversified: approximately 85% of the market funding has a maturity longer than 12 months.
+At YE 2010 the deposit-to-gross loan ratio was 64%, meaning the bank is reliant on market funding, most of which comes from the domestic market.
+The maturity profile of the bank's debt is relatively diversified: almost 90% of the market funding has a maturity longer than 12 months.

 In addition, Sparebanken Møre's wholly-owned covered bond company, Møre Boligkreditt, provides it with an additional source of funding, something that Moody's views favourably.
-In 2009, covered bonds were mainly used in the government swap arrangement, whereby these instruments can be exchanged for government bonds.
-Due to improved market conditions, this scheme has now been phased out, although we expect that covered bonds will remain an attractive source of funding for Sparebanken Møre.
+In 2009, covered bonds were mainly used in the no phased out government swap arrangement, whereby these instruments can be exchanged for government bonds.
+Sparebanken Møre Boligkreditt issued NOK1.85 billion covered bonds in the market in 2010 and we expect that covered bonds will remain an attractive source of funding for the bank.

-At YE 2009 liquid assets accounted for 10% of total assets, including cash and deposits with the central bank and the securities portfolio, which mainly comprise senior bonds of banks and municipalities, as well as some corporate bonds and shareholdings.
+At YE 2010 liquid assets accounted for 10% of total assets, including cash and deposits with the central bank and the securities portfolio, which mainly comprise senior bonds of banks and municipalities, as well as some corporate bonds and shareholdings.
 The bank does not have exposure to structured products.
 However, we note that holdings are concentrated on Norwegian securities, which could be a source of vulnerability.